-- The safeguarding policy is in place and is reviewed annually, is available publicly via our school website and has been written in line with local authority guidance and the requirements of the local safeguarding partners' policies and procedures. - The school contributes to inter-agency working in line with Working Together to Safeguard Children (2018). - The school is compliant with online safety legislation by regularly reviewing the effectiveness of school filters and monitoring systems. - They uphold the obligations under the Human Rights Act 1998, the Equality Act 2010, (including the Public Sector Equality Duty), and their local multi-agency safeguarding arrangements.
+- The safeguarding policy is in place and is reviewed annually, is available publicly via our school website and has been written in line with local authority guidance and the requirements of the local multi-agency safeguarding partner policies and procedures. - The school contributes to inter-agency working in line with Working Together to Safeguard Children (2023). - The school is compliant with online safety legislation by regularly reviewing the effectiveness of school filters and monitoring systems.
+They should ensure that the leadership team and relevant staff have an awareness and understanding of the provisions in place and manage them effectively and know how to escalate concerns when identified. - They uphold the obligations under the Human Rights Act 1998, the Equality Act 2010, (including the Public Sector Equality Duty), and their local multi-agency safeguarding arrangements.
 Including, not unlawfully discriminating against pupils because of their sex, race, disability, religion or belief, gender reassignment, pregnancy and maternity, or sexual orientation (protected characteristics). - A senior member of staff from the leadership team is designated to take the lead responsibility for safeguarding and child protection and that there is a deputy DSL(s) who is appropriately trained to deal with any issues in the absence of the DSL.
-There will always be cover for this role. - All staff receive a safeguarding induction and are provided with a copy of this policy and the staff code of conduct. - All staff undertake appropriate child protection training that is updated regularly, at least annually. - Procedures are in place for dealing with allegations against members of staff, volunteer and contractors, in line with statutory guidance. - Safer recruitment practices are followed in accordance with the requirements of 'Keeping Children Safe in Education' DfE. - Governors remedy without delay any weakness in regard to our safeguarding arrangements that are brought to their attention. - Appropriate arrangements are in place to keep children safe when organisations or individuals rent or hire school facilities/premises.
+There will always be cover for this role. - All staff receive a safeguarding induction and are provided with a copy of this policy and the staff code of conduct. - All staff undertake appropriate child protection training that is updated regularly, at least annually. - Procedures are in place for dealing with allegations against members of staff, volunteer and contractors, in line with statutory guidance. - Safer recruitment practices are followed in accordance with the requirements of 'Keeping Children Safe in Education' DfE. - Governors remedy without delay any weakness in regard to our safeguarding arrangements that are brought to their attention.

+Appropriate arrangements are in place to keep children safe when organisations or individuals rent or hire school facilities/premises.
 Safeguarding requirements will be included in any hire or lease agreement as a condition of use of the premises.

-The Governing Board will receive an annual safeguarding report that will detail the training that has taken place and will inform the Governing Board how the school meets its statutory requirements.
+The Governing Board will receive safeguarding reports (at least annually) that will detail the training that has taken place and will inform the Governing Board how the school meets its statutory requirements.